1999–2000 Sacramento Kings season

 The 1999–2000 Sacramento Kings season was the 51st season for the Sacramento Kings in the National Basketball Association, and their 15th season in Sacramento, California.

+Season summary

+Off-season

-During the off-season, the team acquired Nick Anderson from the Orlando Magic, and signed free agents Tony Delk, Darrick Martin, and re-signed Tyrone Corbin.
-For the season opener, the Kings traveled overseas to Tokyo, Japan to play their first two games against the Minnesota Timberwolves.
+During the off-season, the team acquired Nick Anderson from the Orlando Magic, and signed free agents Tony Delk, Darrick Martin, and re-signed Tyrone Corbin; Corbin previously played for the Kings during the first half of the 1995–96 season.

+Regular season

+Early into the regular season, the Kings traveled overseas to Tokyo, Japan to play their first two games against the Minnesota Timberwolves at the Tokyo Dome.
+In the first game on November 5, 1999, the Kings were the home team and defeated the Timberwolves by a score of 100–95, in front of 32,623 fans in attendance.
+Three players posted double-doubles; Anderson finished with 17 points and 10 rebounds, and made 5 out of 7 three-point field-goal attempts, while Chris Webber contributed 15 points and 15 rebounds, and Vlade Divac added 13 points and 10 rebounds.
+In the second game on November 6, the Kings were the road team and lost to the Timberwolves by a score of 114–101, in front of 34,013 fans in attendance.
+Webber posted a double-double of 22 points and 10 rebounds, while Divac finished with 19 points and 7 rebounds, and second-year star Jason Williams contributed 17 points and 8 assists.

-Coming off of a winning record in a lockout-shortened season was much expected of the Kings, who got off to a fast start by winning nine of their first ten games of the regular season, which included an 8-game winning streak, and later on held a 30–18 record at the All-Star break.
-However, the team played below .500 basketball for the remainder of the season, losing seven of their final eight games, finishing in fifth place in the Pacific Division with a 44–38 record, and earning the eighth seed in the Western Conference.
+With the addition of Anderson, the Kings got off to a fast start by winning nine of their first ten games of the regular season, which included an eight-game winning streak in November.
+The team posted a seven-game winning streak in January, and later on held a 30–18 record at the All-Star break.
+However, the Kings played below .500 in winning percentage for the remainder of the season, losing seven of their final eight games, finishing in fifth place in the Pacific Division with a 44–38 record, and earning the eighth seed in the Western Conference.